-Lacks Couples' trophies, but a winning golf course
+San Juan Oaks Golf Club lacks Couples' trophies, but it's a winning course

 Lewis said Couples remarked that he hasn't even taken his trophies out the crates that the tournaments ship them in.
 And that includes The Masters.